 Former Novell attorney, Microsoft foe, returns

-David Bradford, Novell Inc.'s general counsel in the 1990s and a key player in its crusade against Microsoft, is now CEO of Fusion-io,
+David Bradford, Novell Inc.'s general counsel in the 1990s and a key player in its crusade against Microsoft, is now CEO of Fusion-io, a privately held data storage company.
+His appointment was announced on Tuesday.

 Bradford was noted for his ability to dig up dirt on Microsoft during Novell's attempt to paint the software giant as a monopoly.
 Fusion-io's launch introduces a storage architecture based on NAND Flash, which embeds SAN functionality in a single PCIe device.